Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 To better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.

-To enable the debugger the *Debug* checkbox must be marked.To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+To enable the debugger the *Debug* checkbox must be marked.
+To select the specific feature you would like to visualize, choose it from the list provided in *Features*.

 ### Debug features